expresspigeon/blog/src/content/kb/editor/creating-and-editing-newsletter.md

 ## Moving Content

+Watch this short video for a better understanding of how to move content within newsletters:

 <iframe src="https://player.vimeo.com/video/174627145" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 ## Undo / Redo

 No matter how far you proceed into a single session, our _Undo_ button will take you all the way back to the beginning of that session.
-This is great feature is unique to the ExpressPigeon editor.
+This is a great feature that is unique to the ExpressPigeon editor.

 ## Adding Links